4 FAQs about Abilify’s Link to Compulsive Behaviors – New Orleans Pharmacy Error Lawyer InsightsJuly 25th, 2016

 Research suggests that these side effects stop when patients discontinue using or lower their dosage of aripiprazole.
 Unfortunately, relief has come too late for those who have maxed out their credit cards, refinanced their mortgages and committed crimes to fund their compulsive behaviors.

-If you or a loved one is facing legal or financial troubles due to an impulse control problem that started while taking Abilify, contact the Bowling Law Firm.
+If you or a loved one is facing legal or financial troubles due to an impulse control problem that started while taking Abilify, contact the The Bowling Christiansen Law Firm.
 David A. Bowling is a medical malpractice attorney in New Orleans who can evaluate your case to determine if you may be entitled to compensation.

 Mr. Bowling has more than 30 years of trial experience.
 Call (504) 586-5200 to schedule a consultation.